ioi-2019/ioi-translation/README.md

 Features
 --------
-* [NEW] Merge task PDFs into ONE signle PDF for easy printing in order
+* [NEW] Merge task PDFs into ONE signle PDF for easy printing in order *(P.S.
+For "notice" pdf, make sure you give different names per days when creating tasks, such as "notice1" and "notice2".)*
 * [NEW] Interface for choosing up to TWO additional translation language copies
 * [NEW] Easy watch monitor for printing status
 * Markdown editor with mathematical expressions support